 This overdue application of improved grazing allotment management plans created complaints from many ranchers because they were expensive to implement.
 And when ranchers didn’t have the money to pay for their portion of the costs, the agencies often required them to reduce the size of their herds.
 This simple strategy of reducing livestock numbers usually produced improvements in the health of the land that exceeded the results obtained from the implementation of intensive livestock management schemes.
 And it cost a lot less too.
 But ranchers complained and so Congress bailed them out.
 The 2002 Farm Bill allowed the USDA’s Natural Resources and Conservation Service’s (NRCS) Environmental Quality Incentives Program (EQIP) to start awarding financial assistance to public land ranchers for “conservation” measures.
 (They were historically ineligible for EQIP money.)

-Since then, public land ranchers have been able to use EQIP assistance to help fund the cost of implementing improved livestock management plans.
-Tens of millions of dollars in EQIP funds have been given out to public land ranchers across the West.
+Since then, public land ranchers have been able to use many millions of dollars of EQIP assistance to help fund the cost of implementing improved livestock management plans.
 Most of the money has been spent to build livestock waters and fences to maintain or increase livestock numbers, despite the fact that the words “environmental quality” are in the program’s title.
 One of the most popular uses of EQIP money has been to build new livestock watering sites in little-used upland areas and claim they’re protecting riparian areas because they’re drawing cattle away from streams.
 There’s no evidence, however, that these upland waters draw enough cattle away from the streams to adequately protect them, unless the streams are also fenced off.
 Also, these new waters often bring livestock to dry upland areas that were rarely grazed before, sometimes creating new problems.

 The myriad of federal agricultural subsidies obviously creates opportunities for abuse.
 In response to a drought in Arizona, for example, NRCS State Conservationist Michael Somerville disbursed more than $11 million in 1999 to over 300 Arizona ranchers from the Emergency Watershed Protection (EWP) Program.
 The USDA’s Auditor General responded to a whistleblower complaint and conducted an audit which found the complaint was correct and the NRCS state office’s documentation was not “adequate to support the implementation of the EWP.”
 The ranchers, however, got to keep the money.
 (Recipients of Federal social welfare programs are required to payback all overpayments they receive – even when they are caused by agency errors.)